zobnin/aiolauncher_scripts/README.md

 There are two types of scripts:

-* Widget scripts, which can be added to the desktop using the side menu.
+* _Widget scripts_, which can be added to the desktop using the side menu.
-* Search scripts that add results to the search box.
+* _Search scripts_ that add results to the search box.
 These can be enabled in the settings.

 The type of script is determined by the line (meta tag) at the beginning of the file: